Im-0xea/ibranching/README.md

 ~~~
 make
-make test (compiles itself a second time to ensure that it is functional)
+make test (transpiles itself a second time with the new version to ensure that it is functional)
 make install
 ~~~